Oil falls as demand worries re-emerge, crews return to U.S. Gulf rigs

 A panel of the Organization of the Petroleum Exporting Countries (OPEC) and its allies, together known as OPEC+, meets on Thursday to review the market but is unlikely to recommend further cuts to oil output despite the recent price drop, sources told Reuters.

-The meeting may have a limited impact market sentiment as OPEC+ have consistently sent “signals that they have the matter of some members’ lack of quota-compliance under control and will doggedly pursue the compensation mechanism to set it right,” said Hari.
+The meeting may have a limited impact on market sentiment as OPEC+ has consistently sent “signals that they have the matter of some members’ lack of quota-compliance under control and will doggedly pursue the compensation mechanism to set it right,” said Hari.

 OPEC+ agreed in July to cut output by 7.7 million bpd, or around 8%, of global demand from August through December.
 Iraq and others agreed to pump below their quotas in September to compensate for overproduction earlier this year.

-Reporting by Sonali Paul in MELBOURNE and Roslan Khasawneh in SINGAPORE; editing by Richard Pullin and Christian Schmollinger
+Reporting by Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; Editing by Christian Schmollinger and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.